-On October 4, 2007, the Authority issued \$252,000,000 of variable interest rate Sports & Exhibition Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Series A of 2007 and \$61,265,000 of variable interest rate Sports & Exhibition Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Taxable Series B of 2007 (together, the New Arena Bonds) to acquire, construct, and equip a multi-purpose public auditorium and related facilities (New Arena Project).
-In conjunction with this transaction, the Authority has entered into a Standby Bond Purchase Agreement which has been extended through May 1, 2020.
-The Authority is currently working to extend this agreement.
+On October 4, 2007, the Authority issued \$252,000,000 of variable interest rate Sports & Exhibition Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Series A of 2007 and \$61,265,000 of variable interest rate Sports & Exhibition

+Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Taxable Series B of 2007 (together, the New Arena Bonds) to acquire, construct, and equip a multi-purpose public auditorium and related facilities (New Arena Project).
+In conjunction with this transaction, the Authority has entered into a Standby Bond Purchase Agreement which has been extended through May 1, 2025.
 The 2007 bonds are to be repaid from (1) rent payments due from the sublease of the new arena to the Pittsburgh Penguins, (2) annual payments from the Commonwealth and (3) annual payments from the holder of the gaming license for the casino located in the City.

 The Authority subleased the new arena to the Pittsburgh Penguins and, pursuant thereto, the Pittsburgh Penguins are obligated to pay the Authority annual lease payments of \$4.3 million (with final payment on September 25, 2039).
-The lease payments are pledged to support the 2007 bonds. \$4.3 million was received in both 2019 and 2018.
+The lease payments are pledged to support the 2007 bonds. \$4.3 million was received in both 2020 and 2019.

-The Commonwealth has appropriated \$7.5 million per year for 30 years (ending September 2036) from the EDTF to support the debt service on the 2007 bonds (Note 2). \$7.5 million was received in both 2019 and 2018.
+The Commonwealth has appropriated \$7.5 million per year for 30 years (ending September 2036) from the EDTF to support the debt service on the 2007 bonds (Note 2). \$7.5 million was received in both 2020 and 2019.

 A Payment Agreement between the Authority and Holdings Acquisition Co, LLC, (d/b/a Rivers Casino), the holder of the gaming license for the casino located in the City, was executed November 10, 2009, requiring semi-annual payments to begin October 2009 and ending October 2038, with such payment pledged to secure the 2007 bonds.
-Payments in the amount of \$7.643 million and \$7.638 million were received in 2019 and 2018, respectively.
+Payments in the amount of \$7.651 million and \$7.643 million were received in 2020 and 2019, respectively.

 The Authority entered into interest rate swap agreements with PNC Bank, National Association (Counterparty) in connection with the 2007 bonds.
 Pursuant to the swap agreements, the Authority pays a fixed rate of interest to the Counterparty and the Counterparty then pays a variable rate of interest to the bond trustee to pay debt service on the 2007 bonds (Note 9).
+At December 31, 2020, the variable rate on the Series A and B bonds approximated .116% and .034%, respectively.
 At December 31, 2019, the variable rate on the Series A and B bonds approximated 1.302% and 1.714%, respectively.
-At December 31, 2018 the variable rate on the Series A and B bonds approximated 1.688 % and 2.485%, respectively.

 The Authority has leased the New Arena Project to the Commonwealth and the Commonwealth has subleased it back to the Authority.
 The Commonwealth is obligated to pay rent under the lease to the extent there is a deficiency or delay in receipt of any amounts needed to pay debt service.
-The Commonwealth paid \$695,393 and \$754,060 in 2019 and 2018, respectively, pursuant to the Commonwealth lease.
+The Commonwealth paid \$783,145 and \$695,393 in 2020 and 2019, respectively, pursuant to the Commonwealth lease.
 Commonwealth Lease Revenue Bonds, Taxable Series of 2010

 In 2010, the Authority issued \$17,360,000 of fixed rate Sports & Exhibition Authority of Pittsburgh and Allegheny County Commonwealth Lease Revenue Bonds, Taxable Series of 2010 to pay costs to complete the acquisition, construction and equipping of the New Arena Project.
 The Series 2010 Bonds are to be repaid from additional rent payments (\$1.36 million per year) due from the Pittsburgh Penguins per the Second Amendment to the New Arena Lease.
-These additional payments in the amount of \$1,360,000 were received in both 2019 and 2018.
+This additional payment in the amount of \$1,360,000 was received in both 2020 and 2019.